chucktilbury/sapcc/README.md

 ## Parser Specification
 The parser is specified in one or more parser blocks. (see above) A parser block consists of one or more parser rules.
 A parser rule consists of a non-terminal symbol definition that is followed by one or more patterns.
 When there is more than one %parser directive encountered, they are simply concatenated in the order they are seen, as if they appeared in a single specification.
 One or more optional %code directives can be embedded within a parser specification and the code that they contain is concatenated and added to the beginning of the parser file.

 This system implements a recursive decent parser that creates a syntax tree of the user's input.
 That is not the same as an abstract syntax tree (AST).
-An abstrat tree has a lot of uninteresting data removed and does a better job of capturing the actual meaning of the user's input.
+An abstract tree has a lot of uninteresting data removed and does a better job of capturing the actual meaning of the user's input.
 This parser only attempts to capture the syntax of the user's input and validate that it matches the grammar.
 It does not have any logic to validate that the user's input is correct other than that.
 The person using the parser to create a language has to add the code to validate things like whether symbols are correct and such.
 That is done by adding callback information to the individual rules.
 There are 2 ways to do that.

 The output of the parser is a syntax tree data structure.
 The tree is implemented as a linked list of linked lists.
 So, each node has a list of nodes that create the tree.
 In addition to that, a function entry point is generated that allows the tree to be automatically traversed, visiting every node that was created by the parse.
 Provision is made for the user of the parser to implement a syntax-directed logic that performs the work that the parser is required to do.
 This particular functionality is intended to be used to create a compiler.